felixpatzelt/statistics-for-everyone/README.md

 pip install -r requirements.txt
 ```

+### To edit or create new lessons

+- Each lesson is a (jupyter)[https://jupyter.org] notebook.
+Start

+    `jupyter lab`

+    and open any of the `.ipynb`files or create a new one.

-### Everything needed to edit slides is automated
+### Converting notebooks to slides is automated

-- export all slides, serve at localhost:8000 & update upon changes:
+- Export all slides, serve at localhost:8000 & update upon changes with

     `make serve`

-- convert to slides only once:
+- or convert to slides only once with

-    `make slides`
+    `make slides`.

-### Editing the slide theme
+### Editing the reveal.js theme

 - If you are editing the theme for the first time, you need to run

-    `make build-reveal`
+    `make build-reveal`.

     You may need to install [node.js](https://nodejs.org/en/) first.